 The centre has the capacity to host 2,000 delegates with a 1,400-delegate auditorium, a 3,600 sqm exhibition hall and 1,600 sqm of meeting rooms.
 According to the architects Woods Bagot, in association with Warren and Mahoney, “the design draws inspiration from the braided rivers of the Canterbury Plains, the neo-gothic architecture of Christchurch city and the patterns and colours that are part of the local Ngāi Tahu iwi tradition.”
 Braided rivers are found in only a few places in the world, one of which is the Canterbury Plains of New Zealand’s South Island.
 They are made up of wide gravel beds and their many channels change continually altering the flow of the water.

 “The shape of the building combined with the seismic movement requirements creates a number of challenging interfaces.
 Inhabit provided detailed design documentation of the vertical façade, engineer calculations, local certification, site inspections and oversaw seismic testing of the façade in China.”

 The distinctive façade wraps and flows around the building, made up of 43,000 herringbone, fibre cement tiles which are individually placed on 1604 panels supported by a complex curved steel structure.
 There are five varied tones of grey and different surface textures in the façade composition.

-ScopeFAÇADE CONSULTING + FAÇADE ENGINEERING + LOGISTICS + DESIGN DOCUMENTATION
+ScopeFAÇADE CONSULTING + FAÇADE ENGINEERING + PROCUREMENT CONSULTING + DESIGN DOCUMENTATION

 LocationCHRISTCHURCH, NEW ZEALAND